ericl16384/dungeon-generator/README.md

 ### stuffedDungeon.html
 The first dungeon generator, which pathfinds every connection between rooms recorded on the Delaunay triangulation.

+### dungeonExplorer.html
+Configurable generator, to which I plan to add settings in the html for users.
+Not finished.

 ## TODO
 Reduce the number of connections, via creating a MST of the connections, but keep a few extra for variety.
 If the Delaunay triangulation works so well by itself, maybe I don't need this.
 I could reduce complexity by only creating an MST, but it might be hard to add the extra connections.